Cool Bank Watercolor Pencils

 Being a watercolor pencil, one would expect that the inclusion of water or other solvents would open up some new color possibilities.
 In particular, this is where a strong watercolor pencil will shine when it comes to applying light shades of color.

 Overall, we had mixed results when it comes to this.
 In some cases, adding some water resulted in some impressive light color applications.
 In other cases, the water did not communicate as we would have hoped with the pencil.
 Because of this, we were unable to achieve the lighter look that we were going for.
-This resulted in us having to go back over with white or trying to erase some of the color (with mixed results).
+This resulted in us having to go back over with white or trying to erase some of the colors (with mixed results).

 The color consistency of the cores was pretty good.
-We have dealt with certain pencil brands that struggled to have the core being consistent throughout the life of the pencil.
+We have dealt with certain pencil brands that struggled to have the core consistent throughout the life of the pencil.
 This would result in occasional streaks of lighter or darker color for a given pencil.
 We didn’t have any problems with this issue here.

 Usability and Durability – 2.5/5